xenjee/Flame_Python_Hooks_old/README.md

 ————————————————————————————————————————————————

-The 'flame' folder is for Autodesk Flame python hooks.
+The 'flame_dev' folder is for Autodesk Flame python hooks.
-Place it in /var/tmp/
+Place it in /opt/
 Read the readme files inside the 'README_INFOS' folder.

 ————————————————————————————————————————————————